History of the Australian Football League: 2020s

 As with most of the sporting world, AFL in the early 2020s was majorly impacted by the COVID-19 pandemic.
 In addition to putting the health of players, staff, and spectators in jeopardy, the 2020 AFL season needed to be majorly restructured to accommodate unprecedented challenges.
 This meant a shortened draw, strict crowd limits, and significant financial losses for the league.

 Like many professional sports leagues, the AFL sustained heavy operating losses during the first couple years as it scrambled to mitigate the financial damage of the pandemic.
 In 2020, the AFL posted a loss, while 2021 saw an additional in losses, totalling in the worst-affected seasons.

 The 2020 grand final, which was won by Richmond after defeating Geelong by a 31-point margin, was held on 24 October 2020, about a month after the originally scheduled grand final.
 The game was played at night (a first) and was the first grand final to be played outside Victoria, done so due to pandemic restrictions.
 It was contested at the Gabba in front of size-restricted crowd of 29,707.
 It was the lowest VFL/AFL grand final attendance for more than a century (1917, during World War I).

 The 2021 season also saw disruptions, but the disruptions were far less extreme compared to 2020.
 Melbourne defeated the Western Bulldogs by 74 points; the win was Melbourne's first premiership since 1964.

 The 2022 season could mostly go ahead as intended due to 95% of the adult population being vaccinated to the two-dose standard.
 The AFL maintained a strict vaccination requirement and implemented a generous top-up list to compensate for self-isolating players.
 The 2022 grand final eclipsed 100,000 spectators for the first time since 2019 and was won by Geelong, who defeated Sydney by a margin of 81 points.

+In 2025, former player Mitch Brown came out publicly as bisexual, becoming the AFL's first openly bisexual past or present player.
+Before his coming out, the AFL was the only major professional men's sport league worldwide to have never had an openly bisexual or gay past or present player.